 • Merit of academic attainments up to the undergraduate level

 Section 2 (30 min),

 All the tests include multiple-choice items, and you must choose only one item that you are sure is correct.

 Section 1: Quantitative Analysis — 25 questions to be completed in 45 minutes (to be served first)

 Section 2: Reading Comprehension — 15 (to be served 2nd)

 Section 3: Sentence correction & Critical Reasoning — 20 questions to be completed in 40 minutes (to be served last)

-  Quantitative Analysis has two parts — first part consists of 15 problem solving questions; 2nd part consists of 10 data sufficiency problems.
+Quantitative Analysis has two parts — the first consists of 15 problem-solving questions; 2nd part consists of 10 data-sufficiency problems.

 (A) Statement (1) alone is sufficient to get the answer, but statement (2) is not sufficient.

 (B) Statement (2) alone is sufficient to get the answer, but statement (1) is not sufficient.